cloudymax/pxeless/README.md

 # [QEMU](https://www.qemu.org/) Virtual Machines

 QEMU is a generic and open source machine emulator and virtualizer.
 It can be used for __system emulation__, where it provides a virtual model of an entire machine to run a guest OS or it may work with a hypervisor such as KVM, Xen, Hax or Hypervisor.
 The second supported way to use QEMU is __user mode emulation__, where QEMU can launch processes compiled for one CPU on another CPU.
 In this mode the CPU is always emulated.

+QEMU is special among its counterparts for a couple important reasons:

+  - Like ESXi, its capable of PCI passthrough for GPUs (VirtualBox cant help us here)
+  - Unlike ESXi, it's free
+  - It's multi-platform
+  - It's fast - not as fast as LXD, FireCracker, Cloud-Hypervisor, or NEMU however it's way more mature and documented

 ## Sources